By: David Sciola

 Yet the movement continues to strengthen.

 As I bike around New York City these days, it strikes me just how much a part of modern metropolitan culture this extreme fitness craze is.
+Even in the land down unda’, Sydney is exploding with crossfit gyms.

 While I welcome any fitness movement that motivates people to push themselves and get fit, I do fear for people who take extreme fitness to the extreme.
 Fitness addiction is real.
 Overtraining and injuries are becoming big problems in the world of amateur elite fitness.